Latest Loopring (LRC) News Update

 TLDR

-Loopring’s community buzzes with exit strategies and cautious optimism.
+Loopring's community is split between cautious optimism and frustration.
 Here’s what’s trending:

 Deep Dive